-Celebrate winter in the Wolverine State.
-A visit into Michigan calls for stay in the Detroit area – escape the teeth-chattering chill at the North American International Auto Show, with displays of highly anticipated concept cars, or head into Ford Field, home to the Detroit Lions.
+A winter visit into Michigan calls for stay in the Detroit area – escape the teeth-chattering chill with warm attractions like Gospel Music Hall of Fame and Museum, and the Fisher Theatre.
 Then rip up the slopes in northern Michigan at Boyne Mountain – home to 111 trails for skiers and snowboarders alike; there really is a wealth of outdoor activity in Michigan.

 Head further north into the Upper Peninsula and shred Big Powderhorn Mountain's 17 feet of average annual snow – perfect for the novice, or the advanced.
 Just outside of Grand Rapids, try Bittersweet Ski Area, featuring 20 different runs, and warm yourself up with a flavorful brew at the Winter Beer Festival at Fifth Third Ballpark in Grand Rapids.
 Any visit to Grand Rapids should also yield a tour of the Gerald R. Ford Museum.